 The Plan's investments are subject to several types of risk.
 As of September 30, 2021, the Plan did not have any investments subject to custodial credit risk or concentration of credit risk.
-Other types of risk are examined in more detail below:
+Other types of risk are examined in more detail on the following page: